Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ### Removing Applications

 - You can remove the installed Flatpaks and Snaps from the Installed Panel in GNOME Software.
-(Note: Some native applications installed in the host will not support removing using this method in Vanilla OS)
+(_Note_: Some native applications installed in the host will not support removing using this method in Vanilla OS)

 ## Installing AppImages

-- AppImages is one of the recommended ways to execute applications.
-If you have enabled AppImages in the first setup, You can run it graphically using the following steps:-
+- AppImage is one of the recommended formats for installing your applications.
+If you have enabled AppImage in the first setup, You can run it graphically using the following steps:-
     - Right-click on the file, then click on `Properties`.

    ![AppImages Properties](/assets/uploads/appimages-nautilus-properties.webp)